proofcert/fpccheck/README.md

 somewhat more sensitive to errors.
 A (mostly) error-free session is assumed.
 For batch processing, use:

-    abella my-session-file.mod
+    abella my-session-file.thm

 The integrated translator in the background generates a collection of files in the working directory, currently named as follows:

-* `fpc-decl.mod`: declarations and definitions encoded for the checker.
+* `fpc-decl.thm`: declarations and definitions encoded for the checker.
-* `fpc-sign.mod`: signature based on fpc-decl.mod for internal use.
+* `fpc-sign.thm`: signature based on fpc-decl.thm for internal use.
-* `fpc-thms.mod`: for each theorem, an encoding for the checker and a verifier that takes a certificate and uses it to try to prove the theorem.
+* `fpc-thms.thm`: for each theorem, an encoding for the checker and a verifier that takes a certificate and uses it to try to prove the theorem.
-* `fpc-test.mod`: instantiation of the checker and proof assertions for all verifiers.
+* `fpc-test.thm`: instantiation of the checker and proof assertions for all verifiers.

 If the working directory is a direct subfolder of the checker, all its components will be found and assembled.
-If necessary, correct the paths at the top of fpc-test.mod to point to the actual location of the checker (i.e., all those outside the set of files just mentioned).
+If necessary, correct the paths at the top of fpc-test.thm to point to the actual location of the checker (i.e., all those outside the set of files just mentioned).

-The harness file fpc-test.mod furnishes default certificates that should be able to prove many relatively simple results.
+The harness file fpc-test.thm furnishes default certificates that should be able to prove many relatively simple results.
 To run the checker, use:

-    bedwyr -t -I fpc-test.mod
+    bedwyr -t -I fpc-test.thm

 This will try to prove each theorem in turn using its verifier and the certificate given in the corresponding assertion, terminating upon failure.
 This